hyosung11/Launch-School/Courses/journal.md

 20:57 I finished "Practice Problems: Hard Binding Functions with Contexts" and could mostly arrive at the right output even though as of now I can't really articulate the reasoning with accuracy or precision.
 I think I'm done for the night.
 I plan to work through the rest of Lesson 2 tomorrow.
 I hope at this rate, I can get through the rest of JS120 by the end of next week!

 22:18 I started and finished studying "Dealing with Context Loss I - Method Copied from Object.
 Now I am going to bed.

+## 20220304 금요일

+05:56 Before my study session with Alex.
+I feel good this morning and I think the cold showers amp me up in a good way.

+07:06 After study session with Alex and I want to do daily scrum questions and start on Dealing with Context Loss II.

+0:07 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Read _The Programmer's Brain_, Chapter 5: Reaching a deeper understanding of code
+   * [x] 3.
+Study Session with Alex (Anki cards for me)
+   * [x] 4.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 5
+   * [x] 5.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 6
+   * [x] 6.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 7
+   * [x] 7.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 8
+   * [x] 8.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 9
+   * [x] 9.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 10
+   * [x] 10.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 11
+   * [x] 11.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 12

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex (Anki cards for me)
+   * [ ] 2.
+Read _The Programmer's Brain_, Chapter 6: Getting better at solving coding problems
+   * [ ] 3.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 13
+   * [ ] 4.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 14
+   * [ ] 6.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 15
+   * [ ] 7.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 16
+   * [ ] 8.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 17
+   * [ ] 9.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. Nope.
+I plan to get in a good 6 hours of studying today.
+I already had a study session with Alex and reviewed some Anki cards.
+I meet with Michael today at 11:00.